 Just think about it.

-Search is intent driven, which actually means that the user has the will and interest to do an action.
+Search is intent-driven, which actually means that the user has the will and interest to do an action.
 And in some cases, such as the local search, they want to do that action NOW.

-How to get a Google My Business account?
+How to Create Google Business Page?

-Setting up Google My Business account is FREE.
+Setting up a Google My Business account is FREE.
 The GMB listing is not a substitute for your website, so yes you should continue maintaining and promoting your website.

-To get started, first go ahead make a search and try to find your business in the Google local search results by using Google Maps or simply by typing your business in the Google search desktop version and check if there is a detailed information about your company on the right side as a snippet.
+To get started, first go ahead make a search and try to find your business in the Google local search results by using Google Maps or simply by typing your business name in the Google search desktop version and check if there is detailed information about your company on the right side as a snippet.

 If you still do not own one, you can create your Google My Business listing for free right now.